+Q4.1.2.
+If direct measures were used, were those who review student work calibrated to apply assessment criteria in the same way?
 Comments: no information is provided.
-Q4.1.4.
-If direct measures were used, were the sample sizes for Not clear student work adequate?
-Comments: 11 in spring 2012 and 13 in spring 2013 Q4.2.
-Were indirect measures (exit, employer, or alumni surveys, No focus group interviews, etc.) used for assessment?
-Comments: Q4.2.1.
+Not clear Q4.1.3.
+If direct measures were used, were there checks for inter- rater reliability?
+Comments: no information is provided.
+Not clear Q4.1.4.
+If direct measures were used, were the sample sizes for student work adequate?
+Comments : N =86 Yes Q4.2.
+Were indirect measures (exit, employer, or alumni surveys, focus group interviews, etc.) used for assessment?
+Comments: They referred to mid-term program survey, two focus groups, &amp; an exit survey, but no analysis was made of data.
+Yes Q4.2.1.
 If surveys were used, were the sample sizes adequate?
-N/A Comments: 1 1/11 Q4.3.
-Were external benchmarking data, including professional Yes licensure exams, nationally-normed comprehensive exams, or 105 surveys used for assessment?
-Comments: CCTC standards & performance outcomes Q4.4.
+Comments : Not clear Q4.3.
+Were external benchmarking data, including professional licensure exams, nationally-normed comprehensive exams, or surveys used for assessment?
+Comments: PACT.
+Yes Q4.4.
 Were other methods used for assessment?
-Not clear Specify: Not clear 1 7 Not clear Q4.5.
-Were ALL the assessment methods that were used good Not clear measures for the program learning outcome(s)?
-Comments: Each assessment tool is utilized to address multiple standards list in Table #2.
-Since there are no explicitly listed learning outcomes, it is not clear if these assessment methods are good measures or not. g Q4.6.
-Did the program indicate explicitly where the learning Sometimes and/or assessment occurred in the curriculum?
-Comments: Not enough information is provided.
-Q5 Q5.1.
-Were criteria and/or standards of performance given for each Yes assessment tool?
-Comments: Q6 Q6.1.
+Specify: Field&amp; Student teaching performance evaluations Yes Q4.5.
+Were ALL the assessment methods that were used good measures for the program learning outcome(s)?
+Comments: No program learning outcomes are explicitly listed.
+Not clear Q4.6.
+Did the program indicate explicitly where the learning and/or assessment occurred in the curriculum?
+Comments : No Q5 Q5.1.
+Were criteria and/or standards of performance given for each assessment tool?
+Comments: Under Meets competency column in the table provided.
+Yes Q6 Q6.1.
 Was data collected?
-Yes Comments: Q6.1.1.
+Comments: Yes Q6.1.1.
 If yes, was the data of high quality (reliable or valid)?
-Not clear Comments: see comments in Q3.1 and Q4.5.
-Q6.2.
-Did the data from all the different assessment tools directly Not clear align with each learning outcome (validity)?
-Comments: see comments in Q3.1 and Q4.5.
-Q6.3.
-Is a brief summary of the findings for EACH program Not clear learning outcome provided?
-Comments: Though means and ranges provided for each signature assignment.
-Q6.3.1.
-Is the overall summary for each program learning outcome Not clear easy for other faculty and the general public to understand?
-1,00001001 Comments: Q7 Q7.1.
-Did the program propose how to use the assessment results Yes \ \ ' to improve the program?
-105 Comments: Better tracking of students, creating non-course-based tools for assessment, and implement training for mentors 1 0 Yes Q7.2.
-If changes were described, did the program indicate any plan 169 to conduct a follow-up assessment?
-Comments: Pilot changes then assess progress.
-Q8 Q8.1.
-Does the program list a specific program learning outcome that will be assessed in the 2013-14 academic year?
-Comments: It notes it is going to assess the same learning outcomes as the 2012-13 academic year, but these outcomes are not explicitly listed in the assessment report.
+Comments: see comments in Q3.1, Q4.1.1, and Q4.5.
+Not clear Q6.2.
+Did the data from all the different assessment tools directly align with each learning outcome (validity)?
+Comments: see comments in Q3.1, Q4.1.1, and Q4.5.
+Not clear Q6.3.
+Is a brief summary of the findings for EACH program learning outcome provided?
+Comments: Perhaps in 6a&amp;b, where there is discussion of student achievements and areas for improvement.
+Not clear Q6.3.1.
+Is the overall summary for each program learning outcome easy for other faculty and the general public to understand?
+Comments: Not clear

+Q7 Q7.1.
+Did the program propose how to use the assessment results to improve the program?
+Comments: Changes to program delivery and to program content Yes Q7.2.
+If changes were described, did the program indicate any plan to conduct a follow-up assessment?
+Comments: Through indirect measures: surveys &amp; focus group Yes Q8 Q8.1.
+Does the program list a specific program learning that will be assessed in the 2013-14 academic year?
+Comments: It notes it is going to assess the same learni outcomes as the 2012-13 academic year, but these outcomet explicitly listed in the assessment report.
 Not clear Q8.1.1.
-If yes, please specify: Same ones as this year N/A Appendix Are appendices related to the assessment reported?
+If yes, please specify: The same unspecified ones as this year.
+Will also introduce two new assessment tools: Classroom Profile and Candidate dispositions.
+Not clear Appendix Are appendices related to the assessment reported?
 Comments: N/A Summary S1.
 Does the program follow the required assessment template?
 Comments: Sometimes S2.
 Is the assessment report easy to read and understand?
-Comments: If PLOs had been clearly stated, and instruments presented, it might have been easier.
+Comments: If PLOs had been clearly stated and the assessment tools, the data, and the conclusions had been clearly aligned, the report might have been easier to read.
 Sometimes

-1 See Appendix I for the exact wording for the eight questions (Q1 to Q8).
+See Appendix I for the exact wording for the eight questions (Q1 to Q8).